DataQuantaPM/Synthetic-Dataset-for-Retention-Cohort-Analysis/Prompt.md

 9. Paid users bisa tetap aktif lebih lama dibanding free users.
 10. Event_time untuk user yang sama harus logis dan tidak mundur.

+Retention should be controlled by weekly survival probability so the final validation table is close to the target retention curve.
+Avoid generating too many users who are active in Week 1 but disappear immediately after, because that creates an unrealistic curve shape.

 ==================================================
 RETENTION BOTTLENECK LOGIC
 ==================================================